OctoD/effepi/README.md

 You can iterate a pipeline.

-Each iteration does not mutate the generated iterable pipeline.
+Each iteration returns an immutable pipeline result.

 ```ts
 const pipeline = pipe(useCallValue())